bozozeclown/open_llm/README.md

 ## Project Overview

-AI Code Assistant is a comprehensive, enterprise-grade AI-powered coding assistant that provides intelligent code analysis, completion, debugging, and collaboration capabilities.
+Open LLM is a comprehensive, enterprise-grade AI-powered coding assistant that provides intelligent code analysis, completion, debugging, and collaboration capabilities.
 The system integrates with multiple LLM providers to deliver context-aware suggestions and insights across 25+ programming languages.

 ### Vision
 Our vision is to democratize advanced AI coding assistance, making it accessible to developers of all skill levels while providing enterprise-grade security, scalability, and customization options.